 Electronic books can be found in the Archway catalog or a link to EBSCO ebooks on the Articles and Online Resources page.
 You will access from the Archway catalog and login if you are offcampus and/or haven’t created a free EBSCO account.
-Electronic books can also be found using Credo Reference and Gale Virtual Reference.
+Electronic books can also be found using Gale Virtual Reference.
 These online resources search many titles for full entries on facts, people, places, concepts and more.
 Review an online tour to help with searching to achieve the best results.

 - What do I need to check out books, CDs, DVDs, etc from the Library?

 Students, staff and faculty need a current ECC ID to check out any library materials.
 You can receive an ECC ID at the Karen Sue Wieda Student Service Center, located in Buescher Hall.

 Start at the Library home page, choose Articles and Online Resources, select your general subject area.
 From the list of resources under your general subject area, select a resources to search.
 Common resources are Credo, EBSCOhost, Issues & Controversies.

 - How do I find articles using EBSCOhost?

 Start at the Library home page, choose EBSCOhost listed under Quick Links.
 The next page lists subsets within EBSCOhost.
 For most searching I would recommend using Academic Search Premier.
 On the basic search page enter your search terms and select other limiters of your choosing.
 To view the entire article click on the link that says HTML Full-Text or PDF Full-Text.
 Print the article you have on the screen.

 If you have too many results, you can enter an additional search term (such as “and recycling”) in the search box or select the limit options in the left hand column.

 - How do I find articles using Global Issues in Context?